HonsonCooky/row-home/README.md

 Players will interact with the game via a keyboard or controller, and interactions will follow Vim's `COMMAND, COUNT, MOTION` input architecture.
 Furthermore, VimG games will have access to four modal states: `NORMAL, INSERT, VISUAL, COMMAND`.
-The idea behind VimG gameplay is to utilze the foundational components of Vim motions into a video game format.
+The idea behind VimG gameplay is to utilze the foundational components of Vim into a video game format; Taking the functionality for text editing and building a game.

 Whilst the above specification may seem limiting, the implementation of how these components are used will be a developers choice.
 WASD movement will still be viable if a developer so chooses.